 I use everything shown here almost every day and highly recommend each one

-Recently, I discovered a fantastic method using stainless steel hollow desoldering needles and I now use this method exclusively.
-These are perfect for use with the old‑style PCB's used on Roland, Yamaha, and Korg synths in the 1980's/1990's.
+I discovered a fantastic method using stainless steel hollow desoldering needles and I now use this method a lot for use with the old‑style PCB's used on Roland, Yamaha, and Korg synths from the 1980's/1990's.
 I'm now able to desolder through‑hole components in about 1/2 the time plus... the removed components are extra clean from any excess solder.
 These cool things are only $2 for an 8‑piece set!
 Highly recommended!!
 These are easy to find on eBay.
 Just search for "Desoldering Needles"

-The price of the Weller WLC100 is so low at ±$39 (USD) that I bought an extra one as a backup in the unlikely event this one craps out.
+The price of the Weller WLC100 is so low that I bought an extra one as a backup in the unlikely event this one craps out.
 The tip housing unscrews so you can use several types of soldering tips depending on the job at hand.
-The adjustable thermostat ranges in temperatures up to 900 degrees.
+The adjustable thermostat ranges in temperatures up to 900° degrees (F°).
 This bears the Weller™ brand name so it's a dependable, well‑built device.
-I've been using this model almost every day for the past 4 years and it still works great like the first day I used it.
+I've been using this model almost every day since 2013 and it still works great like the first day I used it.
 After 10 years of contant use, I have replaced the soldering tip several times but the soldering iron is still rock solid

 The Xicon knurled nut driver is a must if you work on any Eurorack DIY projects.
 At only $8 (USD) it's a great tool to keep handy.
 For Erthenvar, Thonkiconn and some other 3.5mm jacks, you will need to very slightly file down the edges of the points to make it a good fit.
-In the past, I had some unused epoxy glue cones which work extremely well for hand‑tight fitting.
-In fact, the plastic grips the knurled nut so well that you need to be careful that you don't over‑tighten them.
-Just pop the knurled nut in the large end and screw it on.
-Each one had an advantage.
-The epoxy cones were free and the Xicon is easier to use because of the center guide post.
 You can find the Xicon P/N: 382‑0006 at mouser.com here

 This was the best $5 I've ever spent.
 This resistor lead bending tool speeds up productivity like you would not believe.
 Resistor placement is more accurate.
-It also works well for electrolytic capacitors, LED's and other components which need to be placed in oddball positions on a PCB.
+It also works well for electrolytic capacitors, inductors and other components which need to be placed in oddball positions on a PCB.
 The Model 801 is for 1/4W resistors, the most common size for Eurorack projects.
-You can find this useful gadget at mouser.com here and Small Bear Electronics here
+You can find this useful gadget at mouser.com here

 Another gadget I can't do without.
 This one has rubber feet and is constructed using some very thick steel so it's weighted down.
 The heavy steel makes it nice and durable for extended use.
 At only $11 (USD), this is a great one to keep on your workbench.
 It allows 360° rotation and sideways adjustments for PCB's up to 7.8".
 It also has locking thumbwheels to keep the PCB from turning during work.
 Excellent for easy soldering/desoldering/inspection.
 The lowest price I've seen is at amazon.com here